tengstrand/lein-polylith/readme.md

 Here are some of the planned features for the plugin:
 * Support for more than one environment.
-* Support for adding and removing bases from environments.
 * Support for creating a base.
+* Support for adding and removing bases to/from environments.
+* Add support for syncing interfaces in the 'sync' command.
+* Impove the 'prompt' by adding support for history (arrow up) and basic shell commands.
+* Add the 'doc' command that generates HTML documentation (see below).
-* Suppoft for sharing components between workspaces.
+* Support for sharing components between workspaces.

 ## Thanks